 It is quite possible that your child will spend all day on the computer.
 With all of the negative media attention surrounding screen time, it is not surprising that many parents are concerned about this.
 Some parents see the computer, including video games, as a mind-numbing activity that “rots your brain”.
 At Sunset Sudbury, we recognize that computers are the most important tools of modern society and that there are many advantages to playing with them.
 Furthermore, computers and gaming are very social activities in our community in which students engage with each other, learn from each other, and constantly problem-solve together.

 How will I know my child is learning if he or she is not being tested?

 “All I am saying … can be summed up in two words: Trust Children.
 Nothing could be more simple, or more difficult.
 Difficult because to trust children we must first learn to trust ourselves, and most of us were taught as children that we could not be trusted.” ~ John Holt

-How does your school measure growth or evaluate progress?
+How does your program measure growth or evaluate progress?

 “Nobody grew taller by being measured.” ~ Roland Meighan

-Staff members at our school strive to be non-judgmental of students and their interests and skills.
+Staff members in our program strive to be non-judgmental of students and their interests and skills.
 We enjoy celebrating successes, but we do not compare students nor assume to know what is best for them.
 Instead, we encourage students to trust their own assessment of themselves and of their efforts in meeting personal goals and challenges.